Tillamook Cheddar (dog): Reception of work

 Mills also quoted Jerry Saltz of The Village Voice who called the work a "sham".

 Appearances and exhibitions

 In 2007, she painted in a public multimedia event called "Tillie Jazz," in collaboration with a live jazz trio (pianist Dred Scott, tenor saxophonist Bill McHenry, and drummer RJ Miller).

 Tillamook Cheddar has appeared on CNN Sunday Morning, with hosts Anderson Cooper and Catherine Callaway (September 29, 2002).

 On November 30, 2006, Tillamook Cheddar (presented as "Tillie the Canine Artist") appeared as a featured guest on Late Night with Conan O'Brien.

-On December 1, 2006, Sean Cole of NPR's Studio 360 program mentioned her as an animal artist.
+On December 1, 2006, Sean Cole of Studio 360 mentioned her as an animal artist.